QXIP/qMOH/README.md

 # quasarMOH
-"Music on Hold" collection for VoIP fruition
+"Music on Hold" collection for VoIP fruition (Royalty-Free)